 Akitas are beautiful and popular dogs.
-But the Akita dog temperament should be taken into question before taking one into your home, especially “Can Akitas live with other dogs?”
+But the Akita dog temperament should be considered before taking one into your home, especially “Can Akitas live with other dogs?”

-So, can Akitas live with other dogs?
-Not naturally.
-The Akita dog temperament is more dominant when it comes to other dogs, and are unpredictable with other animals in general.
+Akitas cannot live with other dogs naturally as their temperament is more dominant when it comes to other dogs, and they are unpredictable with other animals in general.
 Strict training and regular familiarizing an Akita with other dogs as a puppy can help.
 Still, more training will be necessary as it enters adulthood.

 The Akita is best suited to live in a one-dog home and can be a wonderful companion, a protective guard dog, and a loyal family member.

 But as far as mixing it up with other dogs or cats, it would be best not to leave anything to chance- particularly if you’re a first-time dog owner.

 Two Akitas of the same sex should never be left alone together and would have to be monitored constantly even if raised from pups.

 This type of situation makes for unfair conditions for both dogs should someone try to raise two together.